mini-maxit/backend/docs/swagger.md

 ### <span id="get-submission-user-id-short"></span> Get all submissions for a user (*GetSubmissionUserIDShort*)

 ```
-GET /api/v1/submission/user/{id}/short
+GET /api/v1./submission/user/{id}/short
 ```

-Gets all submissions for specific user.
 If the user is a student, it fails with 403 Forbidden.
-For teacher it returns all submissions from this user for tasks owned by the teacher.
-For admin it returns all submissions for specific user.

 #### Produces
   * application/json